 d) Ivan Pavlov

-2. The study of human behavior in social settings is called:
+2. The research of human conduct in social settings is known as:

 b) Cognitive Psychology